-With no international travel on the horizon in the near future, Australians will be blessed with ‘staycationing’ in our own backyard.
-Luckily for us, we really are spoilt for choice about where to go and stay in this diverse and massive country.
+With limited international travel on the horizon for many of us, us Australians will be blessed with ‘staycationing’ in our own backyard.
+Luckily we really are spoilt for choice about where to go and stay in this diverse and massive country.

 Whether it’s for a quick weekend or a little longer, these quirky rentals will be the absolute cherry on top of your trip.
-From eco huts to vintage caravans (even an old steam train) there’s not a dull, bog standard hotel room in sight.
-They’re also all entire private properties so you’ll have the place all to yourself.
+From eco huts to churches (even an old steam train) there’s not a dull, bog standard hotel room in sight.

 Whilst you’re here, you can also check out my other posts about the best glamping accommodation across Victoria, magical treehouses in Australia or unusual rentals in Ballarat for even more unique accommodation inspiration!

 Take a look at these quirky accommodation options in rural Victoria, Australia and also what you can do there:

 *This post may contain affiliate links meaning should you purchase a product via this link, I’ll earn a small commission at no extra cost to you.
 See my privacy and disclosure policy for more.*

 An Eco Yurt – Emerald, Dandenong Ranges